 Additionally, caution should be exercised when drawing conclusions from the finding that V20 was significantly associated with decreased survival.
 As pointed out by the authors, no efforts have been made thus far to control for tumor size, and tumor size alone would be expected to impact on both survival and on the volume of lung receiving significant dose.

-Dec 20, 2014 - In a phase III clinical trial, gefitinib was superior to carboplatin-paclitaxel in extending survival for patients with non-small-cell lung cancer, particularly those patients with epidermal growth factor receptor gene mutations, according to a study published online Aug.
+Jan 27, 2015 - In a phase III clinical trial, gefitinib was superior to carboplatin-paclitaxel in extending survival for patients with non-small-cell lung cancer, particularly those patients with epidermal growth factor receptor gene mutations, according to a study published online Aug.
 19 in the New England Journal of Medicine.

 Frequently Asked Questions

 OncoLink Blogs give our readers a chance to react to and comment on key cancer news topics and provides a forum for OncoLink Experts and readers to share opinions and learn from each other.

 Facing a new cancer diagnosis or changing the course of your current treatment?
 Let our cancer nurses help you through!